75 Guatemalans have died. More are missing. And thousands have been displaced, forced to leave behind their homes and crops.

-Additionally, if you live in Guatemala, Anacafé and Funcafé are accepting donations in all their offices.
-They welcome tinned or non-perishable food items, water, blankets, clothing in good condition, and medicines, especially gauze and creams for treating burns.
+If you live in Guatemala, Anacafé and Funcafé are accepting donations in all their offices.
+They welcome tinned or non-perishable food items, water, blankets, clothing in good condition, and medicine, especially gauze and creams for treating burns.

 You can also support the relief efforts by purchasing coffee through Mojo Coffee Roasters.
 The Guatemalan-run company is donating 30% of their online sales.

 Evelio Francisco Alvarado Romero, the General Manager of Anacafé, says, “Anacafé and Funcafé are grateful for the support given to those Guatemalans affected by the volcano.

 “We are working to get concrete data about the damage that the catastrophe has done to our national coffee industry.
 Through our Foundation, we will be working with coffee-producing communities to carry out support projects, and the involvement of the international community will be much appreciated.